SebGazeau/project-nft-cyon/README.md

 ### Master.js

+- 11 valid tests
+- 1 pending test
+- 0 invalid tests
+- 3 functions out of 6 have been tested.

 ### Auction.js

-- 19 valid tests
+- 26 valid tests
 - 2 pending tests
 - 0 invalid tests
-- 3 functions out of 5 have been tested.
+- 11 functions out of 12 have been tested.

 ### CYONToken.js